Boyfriend707/Quest-Buddy/README.md

 ### Installation
-- **Go to https://boyfriend707.github.io/Quest-Buddy/ to download the app**
+- **Go to https://boyfriend707.github.io/Quest-Buddy/ to download the app :D**